How to Mount S3 bucket on EC2 Linux Instance

 If it shows the mounted file system, you have successfully mounted the S3 bucket on your EC2 Instance.
 You can also test it further by creating a test file.

-Also, If you get any s3fs error such as “transport end point is not connected”, you have to unmount and remount the file-system.
+Also, If you get any s3fs error such as “transport endpoint is not connected”, you have to unmount and remount the file system.
 You can also do so through a custom script to detect and perform remount automatically.

 Congrats!!
 You have successfully mounted your S3 bucket to your EC2 instance.
 Any files written to /mys3bucket will be replicated to your Amazon S3 bucket.